AZERBAIJAN: Religious freedom survey, November 2018

 Prison officials constantly demanded money.
 Prisoners who shared the cell stated that they had been asked to pay bribes of 30,000 Manats (then about 166,430 Norwegian Kroner, 17,230 Euros, or 18,800 US Dollars) to get out.

 (Zakharchenko and Jabrayilova had been arrested in February 2015 for offering one religious book publicly without the compulsory state permission.
-They finally received compensation for their maltreatment in October 2018 following an ECtHR judgment in their favour.)
+They finally received compensation for their maltreatment in October 2018 following a long battle through local courts, including the Supreme Court.)

-Muslim prisoners of conscience have been denied Korans, and the Jhovah's Witness women were not allowed a Bible or other religious literature.
+Muslim prisoners of conscience have been denied Korans, and the Jehovah's Witness women were not allowed a Bible or other religious literature.

 The United Nations (UN) Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which Azerbaijan acceded to on 16 August 1996, defines torture as: "any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity".